 Scroll down to find the links to the HTML or PDF versions of the application form.

 How do I register for courses?

-Returning students can register using ISIS self-service, while new
+Returning students can register using SIS self-service, while new

 students must use the New Student Registration Form.

 Note: If you previously completed an academic program through UMass Lowell but haven't already applied and been